Garage Conversion Contractor in The Bay Area

 City Permit

-A garage conversion into an ADU in The Bay Area requires obtaining the proper permits from the city.
-This includes building permit, electrical, plumbing and mechanical permits.
+A garage-to-ADU conversion requires proper permits from the city — building, electrical, plumbing, and mechanical permits.

 5